sat28/githubcommit/README.md

 githubcommit is a jupyter notebook extension enabling users push ipython notebooks to a git repo.
 The git button gets displayed in the notebook toolbar.
 After saving any notebook the user can push notebook to pre-specified git repository.
-There should be few environment variables that must be exported.
+There are few environment variables that must be exported.
 Currently this extension supports commits to a single github repo defined in environment variable but in the long run need help to modify this extension allowing user to select his repo and branch.

-Please modify and run the env.sh beforehand.

-Lastly add the ssh key to your github account for facilitating access.
-Go to setting of github account and go to ssh keys and there add your key (vi ~/.ssh.id_rsa.pub)

 ## Installation